 As an aside, I still find it a ludicrous notion that the media hold any regard to China’s reported numbers because the Chinese government has lied its way throughout this whole crisis.

 Conversely, the President’s initial mishandling and downplaying of the novel virus cost us precious weeks, lives and money and does merit criticism.
 As an American and Mexican dual citizen, I lament the fact that Mexican President Andres Manuel Lopez Obrador has continued down the same initial haughty path of ignorant self-destruction, instead of learning from the mistakes made by other world leaders, including, but not limited to, our president.

 In passing the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act for short, politicians took a step in the right direction for our country in a glowing act of bipartisanship, stained only by the partisan resistance of a few stragglers.
-Though not without its flaws, the bill contained two very important provisions: stimulus checks for low-income taxpayers — both citizens and documented immigrants — and financial support for small businesses.
+Though not without its flaws, the bill contained two very important provisions: stimulus checks for low-income taxpayers — both citizens and some (but not all) immigrants — and financial support for small businesses.

 “However, this support is not granted as it should be for many small businesses that lack the capacity to navigate the bureaucracy of the Small Business Administration and its rigorous application procedure.
 With over half of new small businesses founded in the past decade being owned by minorities, many owners struggle with a language barrier, making it even more difficult for the most vulnerable to navigate such a daunting bureaucratic process.”